Pastor Josh Wamble

-About Josh Wamble
+About Pastor Josh Wamble

 Pastor Josh moved to the Louisville area in 2005 and joined FBC, Fairdale soon after.
 Since then, he has served as a deacon, the church's janitor, a teacher for children and adults, preacher, and on several church committees.
 He currently serves as one of the church's pastors.
 Josh also serves as a stateside missionary with Reaching and Teaching International Ministries as part of its Global Training Team providing education and training to indigenous pastors and church leaders who have not had access to such education.
 He works mostly in the Latin America region.